albar965/littlenavmap-manual/en/SCENERY.md

 The base path and the `scenery.cfg` path will be shown in two text edit fields for the currently selected simulator.
 These fields are populated automatically, but can be changed to any other valid location.
 All values are saved for each flight simulator type.

-Loading a scenery library can take two to six minutes depending on your setup and amount of scenery add-ons.
+Loading a scenery library can take from 2 to 15 minutes depending on your setup and amount of scenery add-ons.
 You can speed this up by excluding directories containing neither airport nor navigation data in the `Options` dialog on the `Scenery Library Database` tab.

 All airports that are not located in the default `Scenery` directory are considered add-on airports and will be highlighted appropriately.
 Directories can be excluded from this behavior in the `Options` dialog on the `Scenery Library Database` tab.
 This can be useful if add-ons only correct airport elevation and these airports should not be highlighted on the map using underline and italic text.